 Here also the XXXX is the time in seconds.

-If you frequently need the feature to Shutdown or restart the Windows system after a particular time interval, then you can create a shortcut.
+If you frequently need this feature then you can create a shortcut.

 By creating a shortcut you will not need to write the commands again and again.
 Below are the steps to create the shutdown and restart shortcuts.

-2) A window will open where you need to type in the command for shutdown or restart as shown in the picture below.
+2. A window will open where you need to type in the command for shutdown or restart as shown in the screenshot below.

-3) After this, click on Next button and give some appropriate name to the shortcut.
-Like Shutdown after 1 hour and click on finish button.
+3. After this, click on Next button and give some appropriate name to the shortcut.
+Like Shutdown after 1 hour and click on the Finish button.

-From next time onward you just need to double click to start the timer for shutdown.
+From next time onwards you just need to double click to start the timer for the shutdown.

 1) Right-click on the shortcut you have created and click on Properties.